caraml-dev/merlin/docs/user-guide/custom_model.md

 | `/metrics` | GET | This endpoint is used by prometheus to pull the metrics produced by the predictor.
 The implementation of this endpoint is handled by prometheus library, for example [this](https://prometheus.io/docs/guides/go-application/) is how to implement the endpoint with golang.

 ### UPI_V1 Custom Model
-Similar with `HTTP_JSON` custom model, users can add the artifact during model uploading, and the uploaded artifacts will be available in the directory specified by `CARAML_ARTIFACT_LOCATION` environment variable.
+Similar with `HTTP_JSON` custom model, users can add the artifact during model upload, and the uploaded artifacts will be available in the directory specified by `CARAML_ARTIFACT_LOCATION` environment variable.
 The web server must implement service that defined in the [UPI interface](https://github.com/caraml-dev/universal-prediction-interface/blob/main/proto/caraml/upi/v1/upi.proto#L11), also the server must open and listen to the port number given by `CARAML_GRPC_PORT` environment variable.

 If users want to emit metrics from this web server, they need to create scrape metrics REST endpoint.
 The challenge here, the knative (the underlying k8s deployment tools that merlin use) doesn't open multiple ports, hence the REST endpoint must be running on the same port as gRPC server (using port number given by `CARAML_GRPC_PORT`).
 Not every programming language can support running multiple protocol (gRPC and HTTP in this case) on the same port, for Go language users can use [cmux](https://github.com/soheilhy/cmux) to solve this problem, otherwise users can use push metrics to [pushgateway](https://prometheus.io/docs/instrumenting/pushing/)